Thai Peanut Sauce

-Thai Peanut Butter Sauce with Coconut Milk is a breeze to make and is super versatile.
+This Easy Thai Peanut Sauce with Coconut Milk is a breeze to make and is super versatile.
 It comes together in under 10 minutes using a few simple ingredients.
-Use this creamy umami-packed sauce as a dip, dressing, or marinade (vegan, can be easily made gluten-free).
+Use this creamy umami-packed sauce as a dip, dressing, or marinade.

-It is a super versatile sauce and can be stored for a long time in the refrigerator.
+It is a super versatile sauce that can be stored in the refrigerator for a long time.

-Although it’s called Thai peanut sauce, it actually originated in Indonesia where it is also known by the name of “satay sauce”, as it is mostly served on the side with chicken satay.
+Although it’s called Thai peanut sauce, it originated in Indonesia and is also known as “peanut satay sauce,” as it is mostly served on the side with chicken satay.

-Apart from serving it as a dipping sauce, you can use this sauce in a multitude of ways.
+You can use it in many ways, apart from serving it as a dipping sauce.
 I have mentioned some options in the post below.

-Thai Peanut Sauce is easily available in stores these days but the homemade version is always better – It is fresh, made with high-quality ingredients, there are no added preservatives or colors and it is bursting with incredible umami flavors.
+Thai Peanut Butter Sauce is easily available in stores, but the homemade version is always better.
+It is fresh, made with high-quality ingredients, no added preservatives or colors, and has incredible umami flavors.

-This recipe is vegan and you can easily make it gluten-free.
-You can easily half, double, or triple the recipe too.
+This recipe is vegan, and you can easily make it gluten-free.
+You can also easily half, double, or triple the recipe.
 My measurements will give you approximately 1 cup of sauce.

 Ingredients